Turquoise Gemstone Information

 In some cases, the weight or feel will be a clue that the turquoise isn’t natural.
 Many plastic or resin faux turquoise stones are lighter than the genuine article.
 If the stone feels warm when you originally picked it up, that can also indicate a fake.

 Many people recommend doing a scratch test to see if a piece of turquoise is authentic.
 Howlite is often dyed to look like turquoise, and some less scrupulous dealers try to pass dyed howlite off as the real deal.
 Since howlite is softer, an easily scratched stone is likely howlite.
-However, since this test causes harm to the gem if it is howlite or a similar soft stone, don’t perform it on gemstones that you don’t own.
+However, since this test causes harm to the gem if it is howlite or a similar soft stone, don’t perform it on natural gemstones that you don’t own.
 Otherwise, you’re liable for any damage.

 When it comes to Lander Blue, there are some versions of turquoise coming out of China that look highly similar.
 Since the Chinese turquoise is potentially authentic, you won’t see signs that it isn’t genuine Lander Blue at a glance or by scratching the stone.
 Instead, seeing if the seller has a verifiable certificate or authenticity is usually your best approach.
 Since these stones are expensive, it’s not inappropriate to request documentation.